Gruffydd Evans, Baron Evans of Claughton

-David Thomas Gruffydd Evans, Baron Evans of Claughton, DL (9 February 1928 – 22 March 1992) was a British solicitor and politician.
+David Thomas Gruffydd Evans, Baron Evans of Claughton, DL (9 February 1928 – 22 March 1992) was a British solicitor and Liberal politician.
 As Lord Evans, held the office of Deputy Lieutenant of Merseyside.
 He was created a life peer as Baron Evans of Claughton, of Claughton in the County of Merseyside, on 24 April 1978.

 Evans was born in Birkenhead.
 His family were Welsh-speaking, originally from Anglesey.
 He studied at Birkenhead School and later at Liverpool University.
-Over a period he served on Birkenhead County Borough Council, Wirral Borough Council and finally Merseyside Council, leading the Liberal group.
+Over a period he served on Birkenhead County Borough Council, Wirral Borough Council and finally Merseyside County Council, leading the Liberal group.
 He tried twice, in 1964 and 1966, to win a parliamentary seat but was unsuccessful.
 As President of the Liberal Party in 1977-78, he played an important role in dealing with the fall-out from the controversy relating to the activities of former party leader Jeremy Thorpe.